-Postdoctoral fellowship in the reconstruction of historical land use systems in China
+Postdoctoral fellowship in the quantitative history of China over the Holocene

 Position summary

 The Hong Kong Research Grants Council supports the Area of Excellence project Quantitative History of China: Historical Roots of Recent Success and Future Development.
-In the framework of this five-year multidisciplinary project, I am searching for a postdoctoral fellow to lead a sub-project on reconstructing and mapping historical land use systems.
+In the framework of this five-year multidisciplinary project, I am searching for a postdoctoral fellow to lead a sub-project on aspects of the history of climate and society in China over the Holocene.

 Research Focus

-The postdoctoral fellow will lead a project to reconstruct and map land use systems in China over the Holocene epoch (last 11,700 years).
-This work will follow on similar projects undertaken for West Africa (Kay and Kaplan, 2015; Kay et al., 2019), Greece (Hughes et al., 2022), and the Philippines (Findley et al., 2022; Findley et al., in prep).
+The postdoctoral fellow will lead a project under the broad theme of understanding how prehistoric and historic land use change in China over the Holocene epoch (last 11,700 years) affected local, regional, and global environments.
+This work will follow on similar regional projects undertaken for West Africa (Kay and Kaplan, 2015; Kay et al., 2019), Greece (Hughes et al., 2022), the Philippines (Findley et al., 2022; Findley et al., in prep), and other aspects of my past and ongoing research that focuses on Europe and North America.
+The postdoctoral fellow will be encouraged to develop their own research project within the overarching goals of the research program.
+Specific areas of focus could include paleoenvironmental reconstruction, archaeological science, land use mapping, economic history, human impacts on fire, air quality effects on human health, and related topics.

 Minimum qualifications